11 April 2019

 - Most women received primary maternity care from a midwife Lead Maternity Carer.

-- Two of every three women registered with a Lead Maternity Carer did so within their first trimester of pregnancy; an increase from 2008 when half registered within the first trimester.
+- Over two-thirds of women who registered with a Lead Maternity Carer did so within their first trimester of pregnancy; an increase from 2008 when half registered within the first trimester.

 - Most women gave birth at a secondary or tertiary maternity facility.